 Category Number

-Conference attended 5
+Conference attended 7

-Non deal road shows 2
+Non deal road shows 4

+Deal road shows - Sukuk 5

-Institutional meetings 95
+Institutional meetings 88

-Institutional inversors met 213
+Institutional inversors met 284

-Retail Investors contacts 642
+Retail Investors contacts 205

+Institutional conference calls 96

+Number of investor touch: 284+205+96=585

-The IR department revamped the IR section of the corporate website and relaunched the IR App for Dar Al Arkan to offer investors yet another channel to access up to date financial information and stock price data.
+In addition, the IR Department organizes the General Assembly meeting which was held on Jun 20, 2019.
+The IR department maintained the IR section of the corporate website and the IR App for Dar Al Arkan to offer investors multiple channels to access up to date financial information and stock price data.

-An integral part of the IR department's role, is to offer the executive management and the board of director's regular feedback from investors, as well as compile and distribute regular trading and shareholdings reports.
+An integral part of the IR department's role is to offer the executive management and the board of director's regular feedback from investors.
+The company requests for shareholder information from Edda Center to compile and distribute regular trading and shareholdings reports.